One of the most difficult challenges we need to overcome when we want to become a CMA is actually getting started in the first place.

 Your first priority must be to plan and prepare for your CMA exam and not wait until you have enough spare time.
 No more “I’ll get to it tomorrow”s and “Just one more episode of TV.”
 Do not fall into the trap of giving excuses.

 There will always be something else to do.
-It all start with a personal commitment to really pursue this designation and make the necessary short term sacrifices for long term benefits.
+It all starts with a personal commitment to really pursue this designation and make the necessary short term sacrifices for long term benefits.

 This WILL be one of those things you’ll look back 10 years from now and thank yourself for.